 The online module, which can be completed at any time, is an introduction to the Safe System approach.
-Establishes the importance of vulnerable road user training and includes information and practical advice for key scenarios.
+The module establishes the importance of vulnerable road user training and includes information and practical advice for key scenarios.

 This face-to-face workshop is delivered by a facilitator and includes discussions and interactive activities that cover the four key topics.
 Flexible training times and locations (including on-site) are available.